 Summing it up!

-You can use the same layout for displaying yearly/ lifetime packs or even comparing two different packages.
+You can use the same layout to display yearly/ lifetime packs or compare two packages.
 You can take a look at more creative examples of using the Content Toggle Widget here.
 If you do not have PowerPack, Get it here.